Antonino Buenaventura

 Antonino Ramirez Buenaventura (May 4, 1904 – January 25, 1996) was a Filipino composer, conductor, and teacher.

 Biography

 Antonino Buenaventura was born on May 4, 1904, in Baliuag, Bulacan.
-He was born in a family of musicians; his father Lucino Buenaventura was a musician at the Spanish Artillery Band in Intramuros.
+He was born into a family of musicians; his father Lucino Buenaventura was a musician at the Spanish Artillery Band in Intramuros.
 He studied under Nicanor Abelardo at the University of the Philippines Diliman Conservatory of Music and graduated in 1932 with a Teacher's Diploma in Music, major in Science and Composition and became an assistant instructor at the Conservatory.
 He also studied composition for a post-graduate degree under Jenő Takács.